-Reflectivity is a measurement that is provided by all types of weather radar.
-In this section, we examine if reflectivity data alone is sufficient for the model to reproduce the true storm; we also study its value when used in combination with radial velocity data.
-We note that the observation operator for reflectivity is nonlinear and there exist more uncertainties with reflectivity operator (because of uncertainties with cloud microphysics, effects of attenuation, among others) than with radial velocity.
-In our model, the rainwater, snow and hail mixing ratios, $q_r$ , $q_s$ , and $q_h$ , are directly related to observed reflectivity through Eqs.
+cloud microphysics, the effects of attenuation, and others) than with the radial velocity.
+In our model, the rainwater, snow, and hail mixing ratios, $q_r$ , $q_s$ , and $q_h$ , are directly related to the observed reflectivity through Eqs.
 (3)-(7).
 Therefore, the experiments further test the performance of the EnKF scheme for nonlinear observations.

 In experiment ZP (see Table 1), reflectivity (Z) data greater than 10 dBZ are assimilated but not radial velocity.
-Generally, the analysis obtained by assimilating reflectivity data only is not as good as the analysis assimilating redial velocity data alone.
-As can be seen in Fig. 4 (black curves), the analysis acts to reduce the rms errors in $q_r$ , $q_h$ , $q_s$ , $q_c$ , $q_i$ , w and $\theta$ ' from the third cycle with the reduction of error in $q_h$ being much larger.
-Significant reduction in errors of horizontal wind components and in $q_v$ did not start until after four to five cycles.
-In fact, during the first two cycles, the update of most variables increases rather than decreases the error (see, e.g., the black curves in Fig. 4d for $\theta$ ' and Fig. 4h for $q_v$ ).
-Significant reduction in errors of horizontal wind components and in $q_v$ did not start until after four to five cycles.
+Generally, the analysis obtained by assimilating reflectivity data only is not as good as the analysis assimilating radial velocity data alone.
+As can be seen in Fig. 4 (gray curves), the analysis acts to reduce the rms errors in $q_r$ , $q_h$ , $q_s$ , $q_c$ , $q_i$ , w, and $\theta'$ from the third cycle with the reduction of error in $q_h$ being much larger.
+Significant reduction in the errors of the horizontal wind components and in $q_v$ did not start until after four to five cycles.
+In fact, during the first two cycles, the update of most variables increases rather than decreases the error (see, e.g., the gray curves in Fig. 4d for $\theta'$ and Fig. 4h for $q{\nu}$ ).
+A significant reduction in the errors of the horizontal wind components and in $q{y}$ did not start until after four to five cycles.

-The delay in the reduction of or even increase in the rms errors in variables not directly related to Z is related to our initial perturbation method.
+The delay in the reduction of or even an increase in the rms errors in variables not directly related to Z is related to our initial perturbation method.
 When the ensemble members are initialized, cloud and hydrometeor fields are not perturbed.
-This is reasonable because the location of precipitation region is unknown before observational data are introduced.
-Adding hydrometeor perturbations everywhere in the model is undesirable because non-zero values in certain variables like cloud ice should only exist under certain conditions.
-If the initial background contains some information about the cloud, then random perturbations can be added to the related fields in a similar way we do the other fields.
-Without direct initial perturbations to them, it takes the model a couple of assimilation cycles to develop cloud and hydrometeors and to establish coherent covariance structures for a reliable estimation of error covariances.
+This is reasonable because the location of the precipitation region is unknown before the observational data are introduced.
+Adding hydrometeor perturbations everywhere in the model is undesirable because nonzero values in certain variables like cloud ice should only exist under certain conditions.
+If the initial background contains some information about the cloud, then random perturbations can be added to the related fields in a way similar to that for the other fields.
+Without direct initial perturbations to them, it takes the model a couple of assimilation cycles to develop clouds and hydrometeors and to establish coherent covariance structures for a reliable estimation of the error covariances.
 For these reasons, updating indirectly related variables in the first few cycles increases their errors.
-Enough ensemble spread is established starting from the third assimilation cycle; from then on, the analysis is able to correct forecast errors in fields including w, $\theta'$ , $q_c$ , $q_r$ , $q_i$ , $q_s$ and $q_h$ (Fig. 4).
-Reliable covariances between reflectivity and p, $q_v$ and horizontal wind components are slower to establish and the analysis correction starts a couple of cycles later.
+Enough ensemble spread is established starting from the third assimilation cycle; from then on, the analysis is able to correct forecast errors in fields including w, $\theta'$ , $q_c$ , $q_r$ , $q_i$ , $q_s$ , and $q_h$ (Fig. 4).
+Reliable covariances between reflectivity and $p, q_w$ and the horizontal wind components are slower to develop and the analysis correction starts a couple of cycles later.

-Because of the lack of reliable covariances, the retrieved model fields in ZP are not good at 40 min.
-(Fig. 1i).
-By 45 min., the storm updraft and temperature perturbation pattern become reasonable.
+Because of the lack of reliable covariances, the retrieved model fields in ZP are not good at 40 min (Fig. 1i).
+By 45 min, the storm updraft and temperature perturbation pattern become reasonable.
 The locations of the hydrometeors are now close to the truth.
 However, horizontal wind patterns are still not very good at this time.
-From 60 minutes on, the basic structure and the evolution of the storm including the split storm cells become rather accurate.
-The errors in all fields are further reduced in the subsequent assimilation cycles (Fig. 4), but remain higher than the VrP case by the end of the assimilation period (100 min.).
+From 60 min on, the basic structure and the evolution of the storm, including the split storm cells, become rather accurate.
+The errors in all fields are further reduced in the subsequent assimilation cycles (Fig. 4), but remain higher than those in the VrP case by the end of the assimilation period (100 min).